Christine-N-Mwaura/DreamHouseApp/README.md

 ## User Requirements
 The application allow users to do the following:
+1. A user can create an account and save their credentials.
-1. A contractor can sign up with their details.
+2. A user can login with their credentials.
-2. View their profiles and those of other contractors.
+3. A user can logout from the app.

 ## Project Setup
 * Make sure all requirements for running java applications are installed;Android Studio,SDK,emulator/android phone.
-* Clone the project to your local machine from https://github.com/Christine-N-Mwaura/DreamHouseApp.git.
+* Clone the project to your local machine from https://github.com/Christine-N-Mwaura/MoviesApp.git
 * Run the app on the emulator.